qingchuanma/noise_sun_system/README.md

-# noise_sun_system
+Instruction (we tried to make it as a GH page but the background didn't show up, so we put the whole code here.)
-To implement our project, you can follow the steps below:<br />
+To implement the code you can follow these steps:

+1.clone the project to your computer
+2.run ' npm install ' (make sure you have npm and vite in your environment) 3.run ' npm run dev '
+4.open from localhost

+Here are some keyboard event to do some operations.
-1.press 'q' to see the background<br />
+-press 'q' to see the background<br />
-2.press 'enter' to see the explosion<br />
+-press 'enter' to see the explosion<br />
-3.press 'space' to back to the original scene<br />
+-press 'space' to back to the original scene<br />
-4.using your mouse to see in different perspectives<br />
+-using your mouse to see in different perspectives<br />
 Pleas try to refresh the webpage if there's anything wrong.